Published on Mar 19, 2019 and last reviewed on Nov 25, 2022 - 5 min read

-Psychological evaluation - Here, the doctor discusses your thoughts, feelings, and behavior in detail to come to a diagnosis.
+Psychological Evaluation - Here, the doctor discusses your thoughts, feelings, and behavior in detail to come to a diagnosis.
 With the help of a questionnaire, the doctor might be able to come to the exact cause and psychological condition.

-If an adult has most of these symptoms for almost every day for two or more years, then they are suffering from dysthymia.
+If an adult has most of these symptoms almost every day for two or more years, then they are suffering from dysthymia.
 For children, this diagnosis is made if the child is irritable and moody for at least a year.

 The treatment options are:

 Psychotherapy or talk therapy is a way to deal with mental health problems by talking to a mental health professional.
-Cognitive behavioral therapy, which is a type of psychotherapy is found to be useful in treating dysthymia.
+Cognitive behavioral therapy, which is a type of psychotherapy, is found to be useful in treating dysthymia.

 Along with medicines and therapy, employing some lifestyle changes can have a positive effect on the treatment outcome.
 Some of the things that you can try are-